Maps & Navigation

 Legend Bicycle map

 Legend Bicycle, a bike shop on the East Side of Providence, produces a map that is a great resource and is very easy to use.
+It is available for purchase in their shop.

 East Coast Greenway Trip Planner